Aaryan246/blog-app/README.md

 npm install
 ```
 3. **Set up MongoDB**
--Ensure MongoDB is installed and running on your machine.
+- Ensure MongoDB is installed and running on your machine.
--Create a .env file in the root directory and add your MongoDB connection string
+- Create a .env file in the root directory and add your MongoDB connection string
 ```
 MONGODB_URI=your_mongodb_connection_string
 ```